Quick Start Guide

 If the target database does not exist, DBConvert Studio will create a new one for you.

-When choosing a data distribution scenario, you can add multiple target databases, as shown in the
+When choosing a data distribution type, you can add multiple target databases, as shown in the

 Add job button to create a job for the current process and save all your settings.